Nikon D5 vs Olympus TG-5

 Travel and landscape photographers will find it useful that the TG-5 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
+Both the D5 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The D5 was replaced by the Nikon D6, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Is the Nikon D5 better than the Olympus TG-5 or vice versa?
 The listing below highlights the relative strengths of the two models.